martinkearn/Content/Blogs/Bot Framework V4 with Luis.md

 As with anything I write around emerging technology; this stuff is just a collection of my observations at the time of writing (August 2018).
 Your mileage may vary.

+All the sample code for this article comes from my [Banko bot V4 sample](https://github.com/martinkearn/Bot-V4-Banko) which is a made-up bot based on common banking scenarios.
+If you want the full sample, please clone from GitHub.
+Happy to accept pull requests if you can think of improves that remained focused on the job of demonstrating Bot v4 with Luis.

 ## BFv4 Luis Options; LuisRecognizer or LuisRecognizerMiddleware
 In BFv4 there are two patterns for using Luis with capabilities that are built into the SDK.
 * `LuisRecognizerMiddleware`: Outlined in [Using LUIS for Language Understanding](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=cs)